OUR TEAM AND PARTNERS: WHO IS GV2050?

 WHAT HAVE WE DONE SO FAR?
 WHAT WILL WE BE DOING?

-WHAT ARE THE GROASIS AND COCOON?
+WHAT IS A GROASIS AND COCOON?

-HOW DO THE TECHNOLOGIES WORK?
+HOW DOES THE GROASIS AND COCOON TECHNOLOGIES WORK?

-WHAT SOILS DO WE WORK IN?
+WHICH SOILS DO WE WORK IN?

 When transporting the seedlings from Santa Cruz to the other islands, the Alive Organisms Transportation Protocol established by Galapagos National Park Directory is carefully considered.
 Once on the islands, we transplant the seedlings using these water-conserving technologies: Groasis and Cocoon.